jsohlendorff/continuous_time_LTMLE/article.typ

     $
 ] <thm:adaptive>
 #proof[
-    The proof is given in the Appendix (Section @section:proofadaptive).
+    The proof is given in the Appendix (@section:proofadaptive).
 ]

 = Simulation study <section:simulation>